Water Framework Directive

-The Water Framework Directive 2000/60/EC is an EU directive which commits European Union member states to achieve good qualitative and quantitative status of all water bodies (including marine waters up to one nautical mile from shore) by 2015.
-It is a framework in the sense that it prescribes steps to reach the common goal rather than adopting the more traditional limit value approach.
-The Directive's aim for 'good status' for all water bodies will not be achieved, with 47% of EU water bodies covered by the Directive failing to achieve the aim.
+The Water Framework Directive (WFD; 2000/60/EC) is an EU directive to establish a framework for the protection of all water bodies (including marine waters up to one nautical mile from shore) by 2015.
+The WFD establishes a programme and timetable for Member States to set up river basin management plans by 2009.

+The Directive's aim is for all water bodies in EU member states to achieve "good status", with 47% of EU water bodies covered by the Directive failing this standard.

 Objectives of the Directive

-The Directive aims for 'good status' for all ground and surface waters (rivers, lakes, transitional waters, and coastal waters) in the EU.
+The Directive aims for "good status" for all ground and surface waters (rivers, lakes, transitional waters, and coastal waters) in the EU.
+The purpose of the WFD is to prevent deterioration of the water bodies, enhance status of aquatic ecosystems, reduce pollution from priority substances, promote sustainable water use and contribute to mitigate the effects of floods and droughts.

-The ecological and chemical status of surface waters are assessed according to the following criteria (see also: freshwater environmental quality parameters):
+The ecological and chemical status of surface waters are assessed according to the following criteria: